Preregistration in Teaching & Learning

 - A workshop at LMU by Schönbrodt, Scheel, & Stachl.

-- Teaching about and early exposure to preregistration are essential elements in the BA statistics/methods curriculum.
-Preregistsration as a method is currently covered in, e.g., "Einführung Forschungsmethoden (VL)", "Statistik II (VL)", "Sozialpsychologie I (VL)", "Empiriepraktikum (S)"
+Teaching about and early exposure to preregistration are essential elements in the BA statistics/methods curriculum.
+Preregistsration as a method is currently covered in, e.g., "Einführung Forschungsmethoden (VL)", "Statistik II (VL)", "Sozialpsychologie I (VL)", "Forschungsorientiertes Praktikum (S)"

-- Making internal or public preregistration is already the default for experimental psychology training (e.g., "Empiriepraktikum").
-That is, submitted pre-registrations are an essential part of the course achievements.
+Making internal or public preregistration is already the default for experimental psychology training (e.g., "Forschungsorientiertes Praktikum").
+That is, prepraring pre-registrations are an essential part of the course achievements.
 Additional opportunities for lateral teaching exist by asking students to peer review each others' prereg drafts in the process.